zulvkr/wbnuxtvuetify/README.md

 Both has pros and cons:

-- CSS based responsiveness is only limited to spacing, display and typography, which is very very limited.
+- CSS based responsiveness is only limited to spacing, display and typography.
-- JS based responsiveness is flexible, but it's verbose and it will always evaluate view port as 0 in server side.
+- JS based responsiveness is flexible, but it's verbose and always evaluate view port as 0 in server side.
+Need the page to be rehydrated to work.
+It may cause major layout shift when rehydrate.

-In my case, I didn't differentiate since the page is not server rendered.